kiml42/SpaceCombatSimulation/README.md

         Turrets can be destroyed, but otherwise the whole thing has one lot of health - probably using pass damage up. allow components in the same cubic volume if they wouldn't intersect.
     Turrets should know the ways they cannot turn.
-    Store full config of evolution in current generation file.
     Draws should be penalised less if the ships killed each other simultaneously. probably give them the win score - some constant.
     Sexual reproduction
     projectiles apply force to cancel lateral V. Target set on projectile when fired.